Downtown Smoke-Free Zone

 Frequently Asked Questions about Downtown's new Smoke-Free Ordinance

-Signage will be installed in the smoke-free zones and the LDDA will be informing the public over the next several months.
+Signage was installed in the smoke-free zones and the LDDA informed the public of the new ordinance.

-Receptacles previously installed on Main St., courtesy of the Keep America Beautiful Cigarette Litter Prevention Grant, will be relocated to alternate locations in the alleys and Avenues.
+Receptacles previously installed on Main St., courtesy of the Keep America Beautiful Cigarette Litter Prevention Grant, were relocated to the alleys and Avenues.
 Businesses on Main St. that are interested in having a receptacle behind their building should contact the LDDA at (303) 651-8586.

 Resources for Businesses

-The LDDA will be conducting outreach to Downtown businesses to provide information and resources regarding the expanded ordinance, including palm cards, table tents, sessation pamphlets and more.
+The LDDA conducted outreach to Downtown businesses and provided information and resources regarding the expanded ordinance, including palm cards, table tents, sessation pamphlets and more.